-a) The 2015 Second Lien Bonds and the certificate of authentication to be executed on the 2015 Second Lien Bonds by the Trustee shall be in substantially the form set forth in Exhibit A to this Indenture, with necessary or appropriate variations, omissions and insertions as permitted or required by this Indenture.
+(a) The 2015 Second Lien Bonds and the certificate of authentication to be executed on the 2015 Second Lien Bonds by the Trustee shall be in substantially the form set forth in Exhibit A to this Indenture, with necessary or appropriate variations, omissions and insertions as permitted or required by this Indenture.

-b) The 2015 Second Lien Bonds shall be issuable only as fully registered bonds in Authorized Denominations.
-2015 Second Lien Bonds shall be numbered R-l consecutively upwards.
+(b) The 2015 Second Lien Bonds shall be issuable only as fully registered bonds in Authorized Denominations.
+2015 Second Lien Bonds shall be numbered R-1 consecutively upwards.

-c) The principal and redemption price of each 2015 Second Lien Bond shall be payable upon surrender of such 2015 Second Lien Bond at the Principal Office of the Trustee.
-Payments of principal of the 2015 Second Lien Bonds shall be payable in clearinghouse funds except as provided in d) Each 2015 Second Lien Bond shall bear interest, be payable as to interest and be dated as follows:

-Section 2.13 below.
+(c) The principal and redemption price of each 2015 Second Lien Bond shall be payable upon surrender of such 2015 Second Lien Bond at the Principal Office of the Trustee.
+Payments of principal of the 2015 Second Lien Bonds shall be payable in clearinghouse funds except as provided in Section 2.13 below.
 Such payments shall be made to the Owner of the 2015 Second Lien Bond so surrendered, as shown on the registration books maintained by the Trustee on the applicable Record Date.